laravel/docs/verification.md

 <a name="protecting-routes"></a>
 ### Protecting Routes

 [Route middleware](/docs/{{version}}/middleware) may be used to only allow verified users to access a given route.
 Laravel ships with a `verified` middleware alias, which is an alias for the `Illuminate\Auth\Middleware\EnsureEmailIsVerified` class.
-Since this middleware is already registered in your application's HTTP kernel, all you need to do is attach the middleware to a route definition.
+Since this alias is already automatically registered by Laravel, all you need to do is attach the `verified` middleware to a route definition.
 Typically, this middleware is paired with the `auth` middleware:

     Route::get('/profile', function () {
         // Only verified users may access this route...